-Are you spending a lot of time learning your digital camera and getting up early to shoot at just the right location, in just the right light?
+Are you spending a lot of time learning how to use your digital camera and getting the results you hoped for?

 Why do I like Lightroom so much?